encord-team/encord-client-python/docs/source/tutorials/projects.rst

 Afterwards, we go into more detail such as working with attributes (e.g. labels), and incorporating advanced features such as integrating our automation models and algorithms.
 Make sure that you have associated a :xref:`public-private_key_pair` with |company| before you start.
-If not you can do so by following the :ref:`authentication:Public key authentication` tutorial.
+If not you can do so by following the :ref:`authentication:User authentication` tutorial.

 Creating a Project
 ==================